Self-propelled chimeras: Model

-The alignment is controlled by the coupling coefficient $\sigma$ and the time-dependent number of neighbors $|B_\rho^i|$.
-In the alignment term in Eq.~\eqref{eq:spc_sys} we allow for a phase lag parameter $\alpha$ that induces eventually a circular motion of an aligned group of particles.
-For $\alpha=0$, the dynamics of Eq.~\eqref{eq:spc_sys} coincides with the traditional Vicsek model in polar coordinates \cite{chepizhko:phys_a}.
+The alignment is controlled by the coupling coefficient $\sigma$ and the size of neighborhood $\left\vert B_\rho^i \right\vert$.
+We can consider equation \eqref{eq:spc_sys} as a generalization of the Kuramoto model in the sense that oscillators are augmented to be motile \cite{leonard2012, okeeffe2017}.
+Following this idea, we introduce the additional phase lag parameter $\alpha$ that originally allowed to observe chimera states in the Kuramoto-Sakaguchi model.
+In the context of SPPs, this parameter eventually induces a circular motion for the aligned group of particles.
+When $\alpha = 0$, the dynamics reduces to the Vicsek model in polar coordinates \cite{degond_motsch, chepizhko:phys_a}.
+As mentioned earlier, the uniqueness of our model is that it admits the coexistence of aligned and non-aligned collectives of particles.
+We call such a behavior a {\it self-propelled chimera state}.